Your guide to health insurance in Liberia

-During the civil war, much of the basic civil infrastructure was completely destroyed, forcing thousands of unemployed civilians out of the country, including the health care workforce.
-By the end of the war, Liberia lost 95 percent of their doctors, leaving less than 20 doctors to support the health care system.
-Lack of monitoring and failure to enforce regulations resulted in the recruitment of fraudulent doctors and counterfeit medications.
-Fraudulent doctors opened small private clinics.
-Due to the breach of hospital health and safety codes, many hospitals were closed in Liberia including the Monrovia Hospital in 2004.
+During the civil war, much of the basic civil infrastructure was completely destroyed, forcing thousands of unemployed civilians out of the country, including the healthcare workforce.
+By the end of the war, Liberia lost 95 percent of its doctors, leaving less than 20 doctors to support the healthcare system.
+Even now, there is still a large shortage of qualified doctors, healthcare staff, and equipment in Liberia.

-Hospitals in Liberia are located in the capital city Monrovia.
-The main public hospitals in Liberia are the John F. Kennedy Hospital and the Redemption Hospital, based in Monrovia.
-Both facilities provide basic health care and non specialized medical services.
-Other public hospitals in Liberia include the ELWA Hospital, St. Joseph Catholic Hospital and the Seven Day Adventist Hospital, all providing basic health care services within the capital Monrovia.
+Hospitals and healthcare services in Liberia are confined to the capital Monrovia, with virtually no medical services outside of the city.
+The main public hospitals in Liberia are the John F. Kennedy Hospital and the Redemption Hospital based in Monrovia.
+Both facilities provide basic healthcare and non-specialized medical services.
+Other public hospitals in Liberia include the ELWA Hospital, St. Joseph Catholic Hospital, and the Seven Day Adventist Hospital, all providing basic healthcare services within Monrovia.

 The Monrovia Memorial Hospital is regarded as the best hospital in Liberia.
 The private hospital provides diagnostic, radiology, general surgery, inpatient and outpatient services.
 The hospital reopened in 2008 after the suspension of its license in 2004.
-With support from private investors, the Monrovia Memorial Hospital is a modern referral center, equipped with adequate medical equipment with plans to expand its medical staff and health care services in the near future.
+With support from private investors, the Monrovia Memorial Hospital is a modern referral center, equipped with adequate medical equipment with plans to expand its medical staff and healthcare services in the near future.

-Although the political situation in Liberia has mostly settled, violence and corruption continues to occur throughout the country, particularly in the capital Monrovia.
-Protest demonstrations and public riots are frequent as well as criminal acts and sexual violence.
+Although the political situation in Liberia has mostly settled, violence and corruption continue to occur throughout the country, particularly in the capital Monrovia.
+Protestor-led demonstrations and public riots are frequent as well as criminal acts and sexual violence.
 Expats should avoid walking alone, particularly during the night.
 Due to high levels of poverty in Liberia, acts of muggings are common.
 As such, expats should not carry valuables.